Tugamer89/RansomTuga/README.md

 </p>
 <img src=".github/images/main.jpg" alt="logo">

-This project, RansomTuga, is an advanced ransomware and semi-stealer with many customizable options.
-The main goal of the project is to achieve a self-contained solution by providing a single .exe file for encryption and another distinct .exe file for decryption, both of which require no external dependencies.
-It uses anti-dumping functions to evade detection by some anti-viruses.
+The project called RansomTuga is an advanced ransomware and semi-stealer that offers numerous customizable options.
+Its main objective is to provide a self-contained solution, utilizing a single .exe file for encryption and another separate .exe file for decryption.
+These files do not require any external dependencies.
+The program employs anti-dumping functions to avoid detection by certain anti-virus software.\
+\
-It encrypts files using AES CBC encryption with a randomly generated 256-bit key and 128-bit IV.
-The program has a whitelist and blacklist for the extensions of files it will encrypt.
+For encryption, RansomTuga utilizes AES CBC encryption, employing a randomly generated 256-bit key and a 128-bit IV.
+The program includes a whitelist and blacklist feature for file extensions that will be subjected to encryption.\
+\
-Additionally, it takes photos from all connected webcams, sends the encryption key and some PC information to the attacker via email or Telegram, retrieves various information from the victim's PC, drops a readme.txt file and a decryptor, changes the victim's computer wallpaper, and can change the extension and set a custom icon for the encrypted files.
-It also has the capability to upload files to AnonFiles before encryption, and can delete the executable from which it was launched.
+Moreover, RansomTuga captures photos from all connected webcams, sending the encryption key, along with some PC information, to the attacker via email or Telegram.
+It also retrieves various information from the victim's PC, drops a readme.txt file and a decryptor, alters the victim's computer wallpaper, and can modify the file extension and apply a custom icon to the encrypted files.
+Additionally, it possesses the capability to upload files to AnonFiles prior to encryption and can delete the executable from which it was initially launched.

 # Table of Contents